yongddeng/yongddeng.github.io/_posts/2024-01-02-operating-system.md

 - ...

-[Multiprocessing]() refers to the concurrent execution of multiple processes, either across distinct CPU cores or through rapid time-slicing on a single core.
-This model is extensively used to exploit hardware parallelism in compute-heavy domains such as machine learning.
-For instance, PyTorch’s *DataLoader* uses the Python multiprocessing module to spawn workers that fetch and transform batches in parallel.
-Since processes do not share memory by default, [inter-process communication]() (IPC) mechanisms such as pipes, UNIX domain [sockets](), and SMEM are required to coordinate work.
-SMEM enables low-latency access to common data structures, such as tensors in CUDA IPC or NumPy arrays via *multiprocessing.shared_memory*, while [message passing]() offers a safer abstraction for structured communication. <!-- Multiprocessing is particularly beneficial for parallel model evaluation, distributed training pipelines, or data augmentation at scale. -->
+[Multiprocessing]() refers to the concurrent execution of multiple processes across CPU cores or via time-slicing on a single core.
+This is widely used to harness parallelism in compute-intensive domains.
+Since processes are memory-isolated, [inter-process communication]() (IPC) such as pipes, UNIX domain [sockets](), and SMEM is essential.
+For example, PyTorch’s *DataLoader* uses Python’s *multiprocessing* module to spawn worker processes that load and transform batches concurrently.
+In particular, SMEM enables low-latency access to shared data such as CUDA tensors or NumPy arrays, while [message passing]() offers a safer abstraction for structured communication.

 - ...